griffi-gh/klein/README.md

 ### Windows build instructions (Visual Studio)

 Open and build the `klein.slnx` solution in Visual Studio.  \
-The build has been verified on latest version of VS2026 Enterprise.
+The build has been verified on latest version of VS2026 Community and/or Enterprise.

 ### Windows build instructions (CMake)